Systematics: Definition and relation with taxonomy

 John Lindley provided an early definition of systematics in 1830, although he wrote of "systematic botany" rather than using the term "systematics".

 In 1970 Michener et al. defined "systematic biology" and "taxonomy" (terms that are often confused and used interchangeably) in relationship to one another as follows:

 Systematic biology (hereafter called simply systematics) is the field that (a) provides scientific names for organisms, (b) describes them, (c) preserves collections of them, (d) provides classifications for the organisms, keys for their identification, and data on their distributions, (e) investigates their evolutionary histories, and (f) considers their environmental adaptations.
 This is a field with a long history that in recent years has experienced a notable renaissance, principally with respect to theoretical content.
 Part of the theoretical material has to do with evolutionary areas (topics e and f above), the rest relates especially to the problem of classification.
 Taxonomy is that part of Systematics concerned with topics (a) to (d) above.

 The term "taxonomy" was coined by Augustin Pyramus de Candolle while the term "systematic" was coined by Carl Linnaeus the father of taxonomy.

 Taxonomy, systematic biology, systematics, biosystematics, scientific classification, biological classification, phylogenetics: At various times in history, all these words have had overlapping, related meanings.
 However, in modern usage, they can all be considered synonyms of each other.

-For example, Webster's 9th New Collegiate Dictionary of 1987 treats "classification", "taxonomy", and "systematics" as synonyms.
-According to this work, the terms originated in 1790, c.
-1828, and in 1888 respectively.
-Some claim systematics alone deals specifically with relationships through time, and that it can be synonymous with phylogenetics, broadly dealing with the inferred hierarchy of organisms.
-This means it would be a subset of taxonomy as it is sometimes regarded, but the inverse is claimed by others.